Frank Mazzei: Biography

 He began his career as a ward captain in the 17th ward in the South Side in Pittsburgh and later worked as a clerk and paymaster for the "Allegheny County Workhouse."
 He served as an alternate delegate to the Democratic National Convention in 1956 and 1964.
 He was a member of the Knights of Columbus.

 He was elected to represent the 43rd senatorial district in the Pennsylvania State Senate in a special election in 1967.
 He was known as a "dapper dresser" and for his monogrammed shirts.
 He was powerful politician who rarely needed to campaign.
 His legislative career is best known for being the main force behind the creation of the Pennsylvania Lottery.

 Arrest and conviction

 He was convicted on federal extortion charges for taking $20,000 in kickbacks on state office in the South Side space leased to BMI Corporation.
 He was acquitted of perjury charges in that same trial, but was sentenced to 1 to 5 years in prison on others.
-He was unanimously expelled from the Pennsylvania State Senate on June 2, 1975, making him the first person ever expelled from that chamber.
+He was unanimously expelled from the Pennsylvania State Senate on June 2, 1975, making him the first person expelled from that chamber.
 He entered federal prison in December 1975.